How to Apply for Experienced Attorney Positions

-Any attorney who is an active member of the bar (any U.S. jurisdiction) and has at least one year post-J.D. legal or other relevant experience is eligible to apply for an experienced attorney position although some positions may require additional legal experience.
+As a general rule, an attorney who is an active member of the bar of any U.S. jurisdiction and has at least one year post-J.D. legal or other relevant experience is eligible for experienced attorney position.
+Nevertheless, some attorney positions require greater experience and additional eligibility criteria.
 U.S. Attorneys’ Offices may have state specific admission requirements.

 What Kind of Experience Do Justice Organizations Seek?

 Given the scope of Justice’s legal practice (see component practice areas) the needs of each organization and section are defined by its respective mission, areas of practice, and the specific skills needed at the time of the vacancy.
 Generally, as the “Nation’s Litigator,” Justice seeks attorneys with some litigation experience; however, opportunities also exist for attorneys with other types of experience, such as legislative review, policy formulation, and legal advising.

 Geographic Areas of Assignment